jcbradbury/jcbradbury.github.io/_pages/stadium-financing.md

 ### How are sin taxes used to fund stadiums?

-Some communities raise revenue for sports venue projects by allocating taxes from sales of vices, like alcohol and tobacco, or using gambling proceeds.
-While the the funding  burden not fall equally on all citizens, they are still mostly paid by local residents and stores that buy and sell these items.
-Perhaps these are appropriate items for government to raise revenue, but it is unconnected to stadium-related commerce.
-Also, using the funds to finance a sports venue has the opportunity cost devoting the income to other public priorities.
+Some communities raise revenue for sports venue projects by allocating taxes from sales of vices, such as alcohol and tobacco, or by using gambling proceeds.
+Though the funding burden does not fall equally on all citizens, these revenues are still derived largely from local residents and businesses that buy and sell these products.
+These may be appropriate items to tax, but they are unrelated to stadium-generated commerce.
+Using the funds to finance a sports venue also carries the opportunity cost of not devoting the revenue to other public priorities.

 ### How are ticket taxes and facility fees used to fund stadiums?

 It's common for stadium financing plans to include a tax on tickets or in-stadium purchases that go toward funding the venue.
-An attribute of these taxes is that the the individuals who consume the benefits are paying some of the costs.
+An attribute of these taxes is that the individuals who consume the benefits are paying some of the costs.
 However, if customers can pay off the cost of the venue with their attendance, then there is no need for government to fund the venue at all.
 Team owners could self-fund the stadium by charging higher ticket prices, and no one would have to incur the administrative costs of collecting and distributing the tax revenue.

 Ticket taxes have the political advantage of implying that users are paying for the venue---they are only paying a small part---but team owners dislike taxing attendees, because it lowers the private revenue they collect.
 In most cases, venue-assessed taxes make up only a small part of the public funding plan, with the bulk of funds coming from other tax sources.